Summer Travel: Five Easy Tips On How To Stay Healthy

 Playing at a beach is a healthy way to travel

-Summer has finally arrived and people across the country are ready to head out on a well-deserved vacation.
-But in the most challenging year of a lifetime, what can you do to stay healthy when you’re traveling?
-Here are just a few tips to make your summer getaway fun while keeping yourself healthy.
+Summer has finally arrived, and people across the country are ready to head on a well-deserved vacation.
+But in the most challenging year of a lifetime, how can you stay healthy while traveling?
+Here are a few tips to make your summer getaway fun while keeping yourself healthy.
 By following these tips, you’re almost guaranteeing yourself a healthy summer while you’re on the road.

 Stay healthy by getting exercise like kayaking